ibm-cloud-docs/codeengine/project.md

 ### Deleting a project through the CLI
 {: #delete-project-cli}

 To delete a project with the CLI, use the [`project delete`](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.
+You can optionally use the `-f` option to force the delete without confirmation.

 ```
-ibmcloud ce project delete --name PROJECT_NAME
+ibmcloud ce project delete --name PROJECT_NAME -f
 ```
 {: pre}